mrpejker/cardano-e2e-example/tutorial/server_side/off_chain.rst

 .. figure:: /img/unbalancedResolve.png

-Let's finally review the :code:`reload` operation, which doesn't generate any transaction, but it's in charge of reading the blockchain and writing the updated obervable state.
-It corresponds to a list containing the information of every escrow waiting to be resolved by the corresponding user address.
+Let's finally review the reload operation, which doesn't generate any transaction, but it's in charge of reading the blockchain and writing the updated obervable state.
+It corresponds to a list containing the information of every escrow waiting to be resolved by the corresponding user address:

 .. code:: Haskell